bthornton505/Fish-Management-System/README.md

 # Fish-Management-System
 This is a Sinatra application that will help fishtank enthusiasts keep track of the fish they have in their tanks.
+This application is still in development.

 ### Installation Instructions
 1. `git clone` from https://github.com/bthornton505/Fish-Management-System